The Great Collapse

 The Age of Renewal

 Now, a hundred years after the Great Collapse, the dark magic is finally starting to fade.
 The poisonous mists that once covered the land have lifted, and brave people are beginning to leave their hiding places to explore the world again.
-You are one of these bold pioneers, making your home in a newly discovered Nevervale - a beautiful valley of green meadows and clear streams, surrounded by lands that are slowly healing but still hold many dangers.
+You are among these bold pioneers, making your home in a newly discovered Nevervale - a beautiful valley of green meadows and clear streams, surrounded by lands that are slowly healing but still hold many dangers.

 Your mission is not just to survive, but to help heal the broken world.
 Old stories speak of special crystals called "Harmony Stones" - pure gems blessed by nature itself that can cleanse corrupted land and drive away the monsters.
 If you can find and awaken these stones, the clean lands will slowly grow larger, encouraging other survivors to leave their refuges and help rebuild civilization once more.